 Will my cat get blocked again?

 Some cats who experience a urinary blockage will go on to live a normal life afterwards and never experience a blockage again.
 Other cats are not so lucky and may experience more blockages in the future.
 To minimize the risk of your cat blocking again, it is important to adhere to special diets or medications recommended by your veterinarian.
-There a certain diets made specifically for cats with urinary issues that promote urinary health and can be used to treat urinary crystals.
+There are certain diets made specifically for cats with urinary issues that promote urinary health and can be used to treat urinary crystals.

 If you have questions or concerns about your cat’s health, or have noticed any strange litterbox habits lately, give us a call at 972-347-6100 to schedule a time to meet with your veterinarian to discuss.